sampoorna/Kaggle-Contest---Titanic/README.md

 	 - Convert titles indicative of royalty/nobility ('Lady', 'Sir', 'Countess') to class 'Royal'
 	 - Club others into a separate class 'Other'
    - Replace NaN values
-     - For Age replace by median
+     - For Age replace by median of the same Title
 	 - For Fare, replace by median of the same class and port of embarkation
 	 - For Embarked, only 2 rows in the training set have NaN here.
 We choose 'C'  (Charbourg as port of embarkation) as they paid $80 for first class travel that coincides with how much others from that port and that class paid. ---> This gets us the best score yet
    - Create new feature Family_Size based on Sibsp and Parch